Plane Spotting at Haneda Airport Terminal 2

 Conclusion

-Let’s put the weather aside.
-That couldn’t be helped.
-As an experience, I had a good time at Terminal 2.
-The photographs were dull but I used Adobe Lightroom to brighten them.
-Anyway, I will go again on a sunny day to get better shots!
-Leave comments and questions below.
+Putting the grey weather aside, I had a great time shooting at Terminal 2.
+While the original photographs were dull, I was able to brighten them up using Adobe Lightroom.
+I will definitely go again on a sunny day to get better shots!

 Picture of Rohan Gillett